alpha-yadav/DSA/readme.md

 In summary, counting sort is a powerful algorithm for specific scenarios, but its space requirements and reliance on integer data limit its general applicability.

+#  Psuedocode Implementation
+Please provide me with the problem or algorithm you want me to implement in pseudocode.
+I need a description of what the code should do before I can write the pseudocode.

+For example, tell me:

+* **What is the input?** (e.g., a list of numbers, a string, a graph)
+* **What is the output?** (e.g., the sum of the numbers, the longest word, the shortest path)
+* **What are the steps involved?** (Describe the algorithm or process)

+Once I have this information, I can provide a clear and concise pseudocode implementation.